glitchwrks/gwmon-80/README.md

 ### Edit Memory

 The `E` command prompts for a starting address, displays the contents of the memory location, and allows input of a replacement value.
 Pressing `RETURN` will leave the current value unchanged and move to the next memory address.
-Pressinc `CTRL+C` at any time terminates the `E` command.
+Pressing `CTRL+C` at any time terminates the `E` command.

 ### GO Command